dat-ecosystem-archive/dat-js/README.md

  * `path`: the path on the filesystem to store data
  * The `onrepo` function will be called when the dat is finished being created.

-#### dat.watch(repo)

-Watches the repository and adds/updates/deletes new files in the default/recommended way.

-#### dat.remove(repo)

-Removes the repo from the dat object.
-Does this delete the files, too?
-OR just deletes the .dat folder?

 ### Properties